AoGlobal/Aochain/README.md

 ## Windows

-If you are trying to set up a Windows computer to build Substrate, do the following:
+If you are trying to set up a Windows computer to build Aochain, do the following:

 1. Download and install "Build Tools for Visual Studio:"